 If the turnover thresholds are triggered by the parents, the JV transaction would be notifiable as long as it has a full-function nature.
-The fact that the JV’s products/services are or will not be offered in Turkey would not change the analysis.
-There has been a legal debate in Turkey that transactions which do not trigger any (potential) effects in Turkey would fall outside the scope of the Law No.4054.
-However, this debate seems now settled.
-The Competition Board has adopted several clearance decisions regarding JVs that do not involve sales in Turkey, and has considered that they are notifiable as long as the characteristics of the goods and services in question allow for a theoretical possibility that there "could" one day be sales by the JV into Turkey.
+The fact that the JV’s products/services are or will not be offered in Turkey would not change the analysis..
+Indeed, the Competition Board has adopted several clearance decisions whereby JVs that do not involve sales in Turkey, and has considered that they are notifiable as long as the characteristics of the goods and services in question allow for a theoretical possibility that there "could" one day be sales by the JV into Turkey.

 As a side note, in case the nature of the JV turns out to be non-full-functional, while the non-full function JVs are not under a mandatory merger control filing, non-full function JVs may fall under Article 4 of Law No 4054, which prohibits restrictive agreements.
 The parties have the ability to do a self-assessment individual exemption test, which is set out under Article 5 of Law No. 4054, on whether the JV meets the conditions of individual exemption (which are also very similar to, if not the same as EU regime).
 Notifying the transaction for individual exemption is not a positive duty of the parties, but it is an option granted to them.